 I guess you are referring to the concepts of

 - southern Shaolin Kungfu or Hoong Ka Kungfu being characterized by solid stances, powerful arms and elaborate hand techniques, yet having all the kicks of Siamese Boxing, and Taekwondo, all the throws of Judo, and all the holds of Aikido

-- I knowing all these kicks, throws and holds (as the result of my knowing Shaolin Kungfu), yet not teaching all of them.
+- I know all these kicks, throws and holds (as the result of my knowing Shaolin Kungfu), yet I am not teaching all of them.